molecula/documentation/cloud/cloud-configuration/_posts/2022-12-03-cloud-user-edit.md

 All users can change their first name and their password.

-Administrator users can also change user privileges on all but the account owner.
+Administrator users can also change user roles for all but the account owner.

 {% include /cloud/cloud-username-nochange.md %}